This post was first published on 27 November 2017 and has been updated to include the latest information.

 For example, if you already have an OCBC savings account, you may prefer opening a brokerage account with OCBC Securities.
 By doing so, stocks that you buy can automatically be paid for using money in your designated OCBC savings account.
 When you sell stocks, the money would be automatically credited into the same account.

 Platform: Not all brokerage platforms are built the same.
 We suggest trying out a demo account whenever possible with the brokerage to sample the service and platform.
-If you can’t try a demo account, you can find out from more experienced friends about how user-friendly the platform is before you open an account with any firm.
+If you can’t try a demo account, you can find out from more experienced friends about how user-friendly the platform is before you open an account with any stock brokerage firm.

 #2 Open A CDP Account